The Ansonia: Public areas

+Hallways and staircases

 The hotel had two interior staircases and several fire escapes when it was completed.
 Leading from the lobby was a large stairwell, characterized as a spiral staircase.
 The marble-and-iron stairway was intended to complement the lobby's marble floor, which was designed in a black-and-white checkerboard pattern.
 The stairway was topped by a skylight, which was blacked out during World War II.
 The building reportedly had about 4.5 mi of hallways in total.
 Hallways measured 10 ft wide.
 Each story also had a hall attendant, a cold-storage pantry, a serving room where food from the kitchen could be delivered, and a reception room with communal toilets.
-The 17th floor contained rooms for staff.
+On the 17th floor were rooms for staff.